North Campus Student Guide

-North Campus constitutes Aberdare, Aberconway, Hodge and Colum Halls and Student Houses.
+North Campus includes Aberdare, Aberconway, Hodge and Colum Halls and Student Houses on Colum Rd.
 It is located in the Cathays Park Campus, and all the former student accommodations are less than a 10 min walking time to the Main Building and 30 min to the Heath Park Campus.
-The main reception for this campus is in Aberdare Hall and it operates from 8 AM to 7 PM.
+The main reception for this campus is in Aberdare Hall and it operates from 8am-6pm.

-As seen in figure and table 1, North Campus is situated in the heart of the university and is only a short walk from the City Centre and Students’ Union.
+As seen in the images above, North Campus is situated in the heart of the university and is only a short walk from the City Centre and Students’ Union.
 It is heavily populated by students at all times of the day due to the various schools and libraries located within it, and it forms an international community of residents.
-There exists a catering facility and a café in Aberdare Hall that is open to all students between 8 AM and 4 PM from Monday to Friday.
-Moreover, the aforementioned hall houses the dining hall, garden and common room where all the Residence Life Team events take place.
+There exists a catering facility in Aberdare Hall that is open to students between 8am-4pm Monday-Friday.
+Moreover, the aforementioned hall houses the dining hall and common room where the Residence Life Team events take place.

 What to expect when you arrive?

-Collection of keys, instructions, posts and GP registration will all take place in the Aberdare Hall reception as mentioned the residences contract.
-On the day of arrival, you will be welcomed and escorted to your rooms with the help of the Residence Life Assistants (RLAs).
+Collection of keys, instructions, posts and GP registration will all take place in Aberdare Hall as mentioned in the residences contract.
+On the day of arrival, you will be welcomed and escorted to your rooms with the help of the Residence Life Assistants (RLAs) in their red hoodies/t-shirts.
 They will assist with familiarising you with the campus and will ensure that all your questions are answered.
-In Aberdare Hall, there exists a common room society that plans daily events for the Aberdare Hall residents to join during the first two fresher’s weeks.
-The RLAs will also host free biweekly drop-in events to ensure that you meet new friends from across the campuses and to act as a point of contact for any of your concerns.
-Your Residence Life Team will also encourage positive communal living in collaboration with the Residences management team through the conduction of flat meetings.

 Tips for communal living and sharing spaces

-A very basic but important point, RESPECT.
+A very basic but important point, is RESPECT.
 It may be your first time getting along and living with a group of strangers.
 The best advice is to respect one another.
-You may have distinct living habits, cultural background or even mother tongue.
+You may have distinct living habits, cultural backgrounds or even mother tongues.
 It is very important to respect each other and be considerate.

-Our mission of ensuring you get the best university experience begins when you first arrive at the residence where we open our arms and provide you with a warm welcome to your new home.
-We hold flat meetings at the start of the year to ensure your rights are protected and to create a positive community.
-Thereafter, we continue to lookout for your wellbeing throughout your contract period by identifying and supporting vulnerable students, addressing inappropriate behavior and providing you with honest and non-judgmental advice.
-The former can be conducted through peer to peer support and signposting to specialist support.
-In addition to the above values, equal treatment and respect to students from all backgrounds and cultures is a must and, hence why, our beautiful team is very diverse.
+In addition to the above values, equal treatment and respect to students from all backgrounds and cultures is a must and, hence why, our team is very diverse.
 We take our cultural differences as an opportunity to celebrate through our events and share different outlooks and beliefs for awareness and inclusion.
-The Residence Life Coordinators and Assistants take time to plan cost-free events that are respectful to all the religions and, essentially, include no alcohol whatsoever.
-Our partnership with the Students’ Union brings opportunities for not only societies but also for the Skills Development Service to share with you learning tools that enhance your overall skills and awareness levels.
+The Residence Life Coordinators and Assistants take time to plan cost-free events that are respectful to all religions and, essentially, include no alcohol whatsoever.
 Some of our events include Ramadan, Christmas, Thanksgiving and Chinese New Year.
 We also hold weekly drop-in coffee lounges across all the residences where support is provided and act as a chance to meet your flat mates!
 As a resident, your feedback and, fundamentally, your student voice is always heard, acted upon and highly valued by our team.

 Practical aspects of living at North Campus

-In the case of dropping your post, there exists a Royal Mail post box just outside of Aberdare Hall.
+In the case of sending your post, there is a Royal Mail post box just outside of Aberdare Hall.
 In terms of collecting your own post, there are post boxes within all the accommodations near the entrance to the halls and houses.
 To find out how to write your address, see the poster on the cork board in the communal kitchen!
-If you wish to send parcels nationally or internationally, there is a payed Post Office Service on the ground floor in the SU.
+If you wish to send parcels nationally or internationally, there is a paid Post Office Service on the ground floor in the SU.

-The university gym is the closest gym, located at park place, but if you are happy to go into town there is also JD gym and The gym which are quite cheap for students and usually have offers in the freshers’ weeks.
+The university gym is the closest gym, located on Senghennydd Rd, but if you are happy to go into town there is also JD gym and The Gym which are quite cheap for students and usually have offers in freshers’ week.
 They have stands at fresher’s fair so make sure to have a look!

 Walks, relaxation and exercise